 Introduction

 Value-added tax is an essential component of state revenue.
-The passage of the Tax Harmonization Law at the end of 2021 will impact changes to the value-added tax rate in Indonesia.
-The value-added tax rate has increased by 1% from the previous to 11% and will come into effect on April 1, 2022 (DDTC News Editor, 2022).
-The 11% tariff will only last for a while because the value-added tax will increase again to 12% by January 1, 2025 (Farman, 2022).
+The passage of the Tax Harmonization Law at the end of 2021 impacted changes to the value-added tax rate in Indonesia.
+The value-added tax rate was increased by 1% from the previous 10% to 11% and came into effect on April 1, 2022 (DDTC News Editor, 2022).
+The 11% tariff only lasted for a while because the value-added tax was increased again to 12% by January 1, 2025 (Farman, 2022).
 One of the aims of increasing the value-added tax rate is for Indonesia's economic recovery after being affected by Covid-19 (Law Number 7 of 2021 Concerning Harmonization of Tax Regulations, 2021).
+NOTE

 Value-added tax has several advantages over income tax.
 Value-added tax is an indirect tax levied on consumption activities charged to the final consumer (Pato & Marques, 2014).
 Value-added tax arises whenever there is the consumption of goods or services, while income tax arises whenever there is an additional economic value (Law Number 7 of 2021 Concerning Harmonization of Tax Regulations, 2021; Pato & Marques, 2014).
-Value-added tax is considered more efficient than income tax because of the collection mechanism charged when consuming goods or services, so many consumers do not realize that they have contributed to paying taxes (Septriadi et al., 2018).
-The income tax mechanism is a deduction every time there is an increase in economic value, so many taxpayers feel a tax burden that taxpayers often tax evasion (Bernasconi et al., 2014; Boadway, 2005).
+Value-added tax is considered more efficient than income tax because of the collection mechanism charged when consuming goods or services, so many consumers do not realize that they have contributed to paying the taxes (Septriadi et al., 2018).
+The income tax mechanism is a deduction every time there is an increase in economic value [production], so many taxpayers feel a tax burden that taxpayers often evade or avoid (Bernasconi et al., 2014; Boadway, 2005).

 The current increase in the value-added tax rate impacts several groups.
 The community feels the most significant impact because the most considerable economic activity is on the part of the community.
 Indonesia's current economic condition also impacts the implementation of value-added tax rates.
 This article aims to provide a perspective on the impact of implementing a value-added tax rate based on Indonesia's current economic conditions.